Korea's soldier-golfers fight to stay out of bunkers

 For South Korea's top athletes, success can be an avenue to bypass military service altogether.

-Recognising the prestige success in the international sporting arena brings, the government dangles the carrot of military exemptions for Asian Games gold medallists and athletes who bring back a medal of any colour from the Olympics.
+Recognizing the prestige success in the international sporting arena brings, the government dangles the carrot of military exemptions for Asian Games gold medalists and athletes who bring back a medal of any color from the Olympics.

 "The Sangmu teams were being formed in the 70s and 80s and at the time they were effective and played their part," Lee told Reuters in an interview.